MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Provide introduction to subscribers on how to use the product.
 * Allow the subscriber to assign licenses.
-* Provide different ways to engage with support for issues, such as FAQ, knowledge base, and email address.
+* Provide different ways to engage with support for issues, such as FAQ, knowledge base, and email.
 * Validate users to ensure that they don’t already have license assigned through another user.
 * Notify users after license assignment.
-* Guide users through Teams chat bot or email, on how to add the app to Teams and get started.
+* Guide users on how to add the app to Teams and get started through Teams chat bot or email.

 </details>
 </br>